Kirbo-lab/Kirbo-lab/README.md

-# this account is old. go to @itskirbover instead.
+# this account is old. go to @itskirbover instead
+contact me on discord by @itskirbover if you're looking